 User management & audit log

-You have the ability to invite additional users to your account and assignin then one of three roles: Administrator, Develop or billing.
-Thus limiting what they can do do and access.
+You have the ability to invite additional users to your account and assign them one of three roles: Administrator, Developer or billing.
+Thus limiting what they can do and access.

 You also have a very handy audit log, which shows you all actions performed by each user.
 Very handy if your site mysteriously breaks and you need to find out why.

 Kinsta has some handy-looking analytics to tell you how your site is performing, response times, Geo & IP, CDN usage and more.
 All very simple to understand with graphical charts.